adform/adform-android-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.

+## 2.2.2

+* Fixed a bug with touch event passing to webview when in viewpager when using AdInterstitial

 ## 2.2.1

 * Added an ability for the AdInterstitial pager container to hold WebViews dynamically